bernatesquirol/tfm-docs/bayesian.md

 ## Model test

-We'll fit a series of artificial data, some of which will follow the prior, and some of which won't, to see how well the model behaves.
-In order to create artificial timelines, we'll create a key valued dictionary $\tau_i$ and $L_i$, that will be similar to breakpoints and levels dictionary we created in the [linear breakpoints](./timeseries.html#linear-breakpoints) section in the timeseries study.
+we will fit a series of artificial data, some of which will follow the prior, and some of which won't, to see how well the model behaves.
+In order to create artificial timelines, we will create a key valued dictionary $\tau_i$ and $L_i$, that will be similar to breakpoints and levels dictionary we created in the [linear breakpoints](./timeseries.html#linear-breakpoints) section in the timeseries study.
 The dictionary has as keys ($\tau_i$) the dates of the breakpoints and as values ($\lambda_i=L_i$) the value of the expected tweet activity for the following period.
 The first key is always the beginning of the timeseries.

-We'll use `pvalue` to get a notion of model fitness to the real data.
+we will use `pvalue` to get a notion of model fitness to the real data.
 We used an adaptation of the frequentist Kolmogorov-Smirnov test.
 We compute different artificial datasets based on the output of the model, and average the `pvalue` of the KS-test between those artificial datasets and the real data (in the case of the following examples is also artificial).
 If the `pvalue` is really low the

 ### Single switch